jkhauth/grocery-list/README.md

 # Grocery List
 ## Description:
- Using the application, a user can build a grocery list (create items, read those items, update when you get an item, and delete items on the list)
+ Using the application, a user can build a grocery list (create items, read those items, update when you get an item, and delete items on the list).

 I created this application using node, express, handlebars, and using mysql as the database config.

  [Heroku Link](https://grocery-list-jkhauth.herokuapp.com/burgers)

  [Github Repo](https://github.com/jkhauth/grocery-list)